watcher00090/chinese_checkers/README.md

 <li>x86_64-apple-darwin</li>
 </ol>

-so that the software can be run on both Windows and Mac.
+This is so that the software can be run on both Windows and Mac.

 <p><u>Sources:</u></p>